TonichaB/Niche-Crystals/README.md

 ### Gallery Page

-The Gallery Page of the website providss users with relevant images laid out in a responsive mosaic tile gallery to show the different ways in which crystals can be used.
+The Gallery Page of the website provides users with relevant images laid out in a responsive mosaic tile gallery to show the different ways in which crystals can be used.
 Towards the end of the page there is also a video showing a crystal being cleansed through the smudging method to give a visual representation on the use of crystals.
 This page is valuable to the users as it compliments the textual information given from the Landing Page.
 ![gallery page image](X)

 ### Sign Up Page